sindresorhus/got/documentation/2-options.md

 const [response, buffer, json] = await Promise.all([responsePromise, bufferPromise, jsonPromise]);
 // `response` is an instance of Got Response
-// `buffer` is an instance of Buffer
+// `buffer` is an instance of Uint8Array
 // `json` is an object
 ```